DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Details on Experimental Evaluation

-\paragraph{Segmentation loss.} We evaluated several loss functions for the segmentation task.
-We compare the standard Binary Cross-Entropy loss (BCE) with the Focal loss.
-Table~\ref{tab:segmentation_loss} shows that BCE loss yields better results for segmentation.

-\paragraph{Data volume.} As a part of the ablative studies, we conduct the training with datasets of increasing size.
-We performed training for each modality variation (points, images) of the noise-free high-resolution dataset until convergence.
-We tracked multiple variations of the metrics, and we observed that their values stabilize for datasets with more than 64k training patches.
-In Figure~\ref{fig:data_volume} we report the dynamics of BadPoints(4r)/Close-Sharp metric, as a reflection of the largest per-point prediction deviations.
+\paragraph{Data volume.} As a part of the ablative studies, we conduct training on datasets of increasing size.
+We performed training for each dataset size (we used noise-free patch datasets with sampling distance $r = r_{\text{high}}$) until convergence.
+We present results in Table~\ref{tab:perfomance_vs_dataset_size}, where we observe that metric values stabilize for datasets with around 64k training patches.
 Not surprisingly, larger training datasets improve performance.
-The subsequent experiments are done with 64k training data size.
+The subsequent experiments were performed with 64k training patches.

+\paragraph{Model capacity.} We performed an additional experiment to identify the optimal configuration of our backbone CNN.
+We instantiated a series of ResNet~\cite{he2016deep} backbones with significantly varying number of parameters and trained each until convergence on the validation set.
+Table~\ref{tab:perfomance_vs_model_size} presents results, that generally indicate some increase in performance for larger models.
+We select the ResNet-152 backbone network for all subsequent studies.